 In addition to being an Professor in the Department of Mechanical Engineering I serve as the Director of the Manufacturing Systems Engineering Program at UW-Madison.

 During the 2015-2016 academic year, I was on leave from UW-Madison and served as an ASME Foundation Swanson Fellow in the Advanced Manufacturing National Program Office (AMNPO) that is hosted by the National Institute for Standards and Technology (NIST) in Gaithersburg, MD.
 You can see what the AMNPO does by going to http://manufacturing.gov.

-While I work full-time at UW-Madison, I also have an appointment at the Technical University of Vienna (TU Wien) as a Visiting Professor, funded by the Austrian Marshall Plan Foundation.
+While I work full-time at UW-Madison, I also have an appointment at the Vienna University of Technology (TU Wien) as a Visiting Professor, funded by the Austrian Marshall Plan Foundation.
 This visiting professorship has me spending some time every year in Vienna building a strong research collaboration in advanced manufacturing research between TU Wien and UW-Madison.